mavas/mavas/writings/RecentProblems.md

 There were lots of little things that were different, but managable.
 For example, they encourage you to use `mkvirtualenv` instead my more familiar `python -m venv venv` or `virtualenv env` usage.
 You can pretty much only use the `SQLite3` database driver Django backend, and everything must be under 500MB in size, including that database file, and the search indexe directories in use.
 It uses a familiar mechanism to securely pass environment variables, and aggressive `memcached` use is effective.
 3 different web sites are planned to be launched via that one URL.

 I had to take 3 seperate Django `project` folders, and factor out the unique Django `app` in them, into [seperate Python packages](https://docs.djangoproject.com/en/4.0/intro/reusable-apps/), such that you can `pip install` them.
 Then, it was easier to not only work in those 3 project folders seperately, but to also build a 4th Django web site for PythonAnywhere.com that incorporates the core of the other sites.

+A good pipeline to develop is to make everything be entirely focused in the input and output of this web URL: http://DKfor2024.pythonanywhere.com`: two Whoosh search index directories need to be maintained, as well as an SQLite instance file, but so long as those 3 things are the sources and sinks of the pipeline, this can be a game changer.
+You might integrate well with local docker container instances and images for development.

+- 2 production whoosh index directories
+- 1 SQLite production instance
+- 1 local PostgreSQL instance docker container
+- Heavily Django fixture oriented data (both whoosh indexes and all SQL databases)

 ## Urgent shutdown of all GCP resources